 We will cover off all types of Chiang Mai accommodation options from Hostels to luxury Chiang Mai hotels as well as how to decide where to stay in Chiang Mai, the best Chiang Mai hotels, best places in Chiang Mai to visit, the best places to stay in Chiang Mai, hotels near Chiang Mai attractions, Chiang Mai neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 The Ping River originates at Doi Thuai in Chiang Dao and flows all the way down through Chiang Mai city.
-Staying around the riverside will be perfect, if you’re looking for an upscale area and scenic surrounding without the craziness of the city.
-You will find al lot of restaurants among the river banks, serving both, international and Thai cuisine.
+Staying around the riverside will be perfect if you’re looking for an upscale area and scenic surrounding without the craziness of the city.
+You will find allot of Chiang Mai restaurants among the river banks, serving both, international and Thai cuisine.
 For a unique and romantic experience: try the dinner cruise, slowly cruising down the Ping River enjoying a buffet or set menu dinner.

 Best Places to Stay near Chiang Mai Riverside